cedadev/cloudhands-ops/cloudhands/ops/doc/index.rst

 Top level
 +++++++++

-This manual is the documentation for the software which operates the UK STFC JASMIN cloud infrastructure.
+This manual is documentation for the software which operates the UK STFC JASMIN cloud infrastructure.
 JASMIN provides a federated storage and computing platform for scientific applications.